aaronewing/FitLy/readme.md

 Download the project from the repository and import it into your IDE.
 Make sure you set your database properties to your information so the project has a database to access and edit.
 The default database in the application.properties is "capstone" but can be edited to any database you want to map it to.

 data.sql will run on program start and will populate the specified database with the required data.
-This data.sql file should run automattical and will be ignored if the data is already added into your database.
+This data.sql file should run automatically and will be ignored if the data is already added into your database.

 To use the web app, create an account using the sign-up button.
-From there, you will be redirected back to the home page and will be able to sign-in and will be taken to your home page.
-From the home page you can deciede what you want to track from exercises, food(and drink) and goals or view the about page which tells you how to contact me!
+From there, you will be redirected back to the home page and will be able to sign in and will be taken to your home page.
+From the home page you can decide what you want to track from exercises, food(and drink) and goals or view the about page which tells you how to contact me!

 Below, I have the requirements and where they can be seen/found on the page and in the code (If applicable).